benjiec/django-ipy-nbmgr/README.md

 PYTHONPATH=. ipython notebook --nbmgr loader --ip 0.0.0.0 --pylab inline --NotebookApp.notebook_manager_class=loader.DjangoNotebookManager
 ```

-6) Add the URL for your iPython server to IPYTHON_NOTEBOOK_SERVER variable in Django settings.

-7) Start your Django app.
+6) Start your Django app.
 You can visit the admin interface to see notebooks
 from the admin.
-Or you can serve up the notebooks using javascript.
-See below.

-8) Enable javascript view of the notebooks.
+7) Enable javascript view of the notebooks.
 Create a HTML page that includes
 djnbmgr JS files.
 E.g. assuming in your Django setting, static files are in
 /static/djnbmgr and your djnbmgr URLs are mapped to /djnbmgr